-- Recorded an Adjusted EBITDA loss of $0.2 million in Q1 2022, an improvement from the $0.3 million loss recorded in the prior period
+- Recorded an Adjusted EBITDA1 loss of $0.6 million in Q1 2023, an increase in loss of $0.4 million from the prior period

-Gross profit as a percentage of sales was 25.5% for Q1 2022 compared to 20.5% for the same period in 2021.
-Gross profit as a percentage of sales adjusted for manufacturing depreciation was 28.9% for Q1 2022 compared to 26.0% for the same period in 2021.
-The increases were primarily due to a higher average selling price partly offset by higher manufacturing costs.
+Gross profit as a percentage of sales was 20.1% for Q1 2023, compared to 25.5% for the same period in 2022.
+The change was primarily due to higher manufacturing costs, partially offset by a higher average selling price.
+Gross profit as a percentage of sales adjusted for manufacturing depreciation was 32.6% for Q1 2023, compared to 28.9% for the same period in 2022.
+The improvement was due to a higher average selling price partially offset by higher costs of manufacturing.

 Selling, General and Administrative

 Selling, general and administrative expenses (SG&A) were $1.3 million, relatively unchanged from the same period in 2022.
 Lower discretionary spending during the period reduced SG&A expense by 90 thousand in absolute terms.